Ethen-007/Cryptic_Canvas/README.md

 # CRYPTO CANVAS - The Ultimate Image Colorizer

-Welcome to the Image Colorizer project!
+Welcome to our Image Colorizer project!
 Our tool allows you to effortlessly add vibrant color to your images and videos.
 Whether you want to bring old black-and-white photos to life or simply enhance the colors in your existing media, Cryptic Canvas has you covered.

 ## Introduction